survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 T> The same `stats` idea works for production configuration as well.
 See [the official documentation](https://webpack.js.org/configuration/stats/) for all the available options.

 T> For the sake of simplicity, we'll develop all of the configuration using JavaScript.
-It would be possible to use TypeScript (TS) here as well as if you have it installed correctly, webpack is able to detect _webpack.config.ts_ and run the code through TS for additional type safety.
+It would be possible to use TypeScript here as well.
+If you want to go that route, see the _Loading JavaScript_ chapter for the required TypeScript setup.

 {pagebreak}